-Winkley (1989) included Otisco Lake in the hydrogeological setting known as the northward-draining troughs.
+Winkley (1989) included Otisco Lake in the hydrogeological setting known as the northwarddraining troughs.
 The glacial troughs of Onondaga County are unusually deep valleys and oriented in the same direction (parallel) to the regional topographical trend.
 Groundwater from the east and west sides of the lake generally flows toward the lake.
 Longitudinal flows move along the axes of the valley which is generally in a northward direction.
+Otisco Lake has the fourth smallest surface area and third smallest volume of the Finger Lakes.

-Turbid conditions characterize Otisco Lake south (top of photo) of the causeway.
+Turbid conditions characterize Otisco Lake south of the Causeway (upper right of photo).